Aliases for EIF4EBP2 Gene

 GeneCards Summary for EIF4EBP2 Gene

 EIF4EBP2 (Eukaryotic Translation Initiation Factor 4E Binding Protein 2) is a Protein Coding gene.
 Diseases associated with EIF4EBP2 include Autism.
-Among its related pathways are Longevity regulating pathway and Beta-Adrenergic Signaling.
+Among its related pathways are Beta-Adrenergic Signaling and Longevity regulating pathway.
 Gene Ontology (GO) annotations related to this gene include translation repressor activity and eukaryotic initiation factor 4E binding.
 An important paralog of this gene is EIF4EBP1.

 UniProtKB/Swiss-Prot Summary for EIF4EBP2 Gene